Minuscule 493: Description

 It text was divided according to the Ammonian Sections by a later hand.
 Lectionary markings at the margin were added by a later hand.
 There are also some marginal notes added by a later hand.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Aland placed it in Category V.

 Hermann von Soden included it to the textual family Kx.
 It was confirmed by the Claremont Profile Method.

 History

-The manuscript once belonged to the Samuel Butler's collection (as 491 and 492).
+The manuscript once belonged to Samuel Butler's collection (as 491 and 492).

 The manuscript was added to the list of New Testament manuscripts by Scrivener (578) and Gregory (493).
 It was examined by Scrivener and Bloomfield.
 Gregory saw it in 1883.

 It is currently housed at the British Library (Add MS 11839) in London.